testcontainers/testcontainers-elixir/README.md

 ### In a Phoenix project:

-In simple terms you can add this in application.ex:
+To start a postgres container when running tests, that also enables testing of application initialization with databasse calls at startup, add this in application.ex:

 ```elixir
   # In your application.ex file in your Phoenix project: